 Provide a name for the connection, and furnish the Account Name and the Project Name.

 It is optional to share this connection with other users in the organization.
 Click on Next to get up and running with this integration.
 You can edit the saved connection at any time.

 Ally.io allows you to connect with multiple projects.
 Select New Connection to fetch data from another project.
 You can differentiate these connections using names, and the names will be displayed to other users when they link their OKRs with Azure DevOps data.

 Connecting the Azure DevOps connection to an OKR

 Once you have configured the connection, the next step is to start linking OKRs to the Azure DevOps projects.

-While creating or editing an OKR, click on Connect data source to auto-update progress.
+For the Objectives and key results can be used interchangeably OKR Model: While creating or editing an OKR, click on Connect data source to auto-update progress.
 From the drop down menu, select Azure DevOps.